kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0271 Guidelines for subsidizing air carriers providing essential air transportation.md

 \(2\) The Civil Rights Act of 1964 and 49 CFR part 21; and

-\(3\) The Rehabilitation Act of 1973, 49 CFR part 27, and part 382 of this chapter.
+\(3\) The Rehabilitation Act of 1973, 49 CFR part 27, and [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md|part 382 of this chapter]].

-\(b\) Within 1 year after it first receives a subsidy under this part, the carrier shall evaluate its practices and procedures for accommodating the handicapped in accordance with §382.23 of this chapter.
+\(b\) Within 1 year after it first receives a subsidy under this part, the carrier shall evaluate its practices and procedures for accommodating the handicapped in accordance with [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.23   May carriers require a passenger with a disability to provide a medical certificate?|§382.23]] of this chapter.

-\(c\) All air carriers seeking a subsidy under this part shall include in their subsidy application the assurances required by 49 CFR parts 20, 21, 27 and 29, and §382.21 of this chapter.
+\(c\) All air carriers seeking a subsidy under this part shall include in their subsidy application the assurances required by 49 CFR parts 20, 21, 27 and 29, and [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.21   May carriers limit access to transportation on the basis that a passenger has a communicable disease or other medical condition?|§382.21]] of this chapter.

 \[ER-1398, 49 FR 49846, Dec.
 24, 1984, as amended at 60 FR 43525, Aug.
 22, 1995\]